Chapter 11:

 After a few minutes of convincing, Nicolaus managed to secure the car.
 The conversation, however, did not involve the car’s owner, Daniella, but the father of her unborn child, Alonso.
 It wasn’t difficult for Nicolaus to convince his well-meaning soon-to-be brother-in-law into handing over the keys, who was determined to get on his good side.

-As the car drove along the rocky road leading to the peak of Newtonville Rock, each bump caused Nicolaus’s stomach to sink a bit.
+Driving along that familiar rocky road leading to Newtonville Rock’s peak, each bump jostled Nicolaus’s unsettled stomach.
 Aran admitted to investigating the area, but he still didn’t have an answer for what Raquel was doing.
 (Officer Childs was up here earlier.
 There’s absolutely no reason for her to be here.
-Unless…Delta Exceed is up here too…is she…a member of Delta Exceed?)
+Unless…Delta Exceed is up here too!
+Is she a member of Delta Exceed?)

 “Thompson, what’s troubling you?”
 He’d almost forgotten about his passenger, Aran.